WordPress/openverse/docs/projects/README.md

   - Are there any steps that can not easily be rolled back?
 - Privacy
   - How does this approach protect users' privacy?
-- Localization.
+- Localization
   - Any translation or regional requirements?
   - Any differing legal requirements based on user location?
-- Risks:
+- Risks
   - What risks are we taking with this solution?
   - Are there risks that once taken can’t be undone?
-- Prior art:
+- Prior art
   - Include links to documents and resources that you used when coming up with your solution.
-  - Credit people who have contributed to the solution that you wish to adknowledge.
+  - Credit people who have contributed to the solution that you wish to acknowledge.

 > **Note**
 >
-> We do not have any reccommendations about time estimates in this section.
+> We do not have any recommendations about time estimates in this section.

 #### The review process